A Response to the “Runaway Scenario”

 The problem with this answer is that it renders the term far too broad.
 If we apply the term that way, the 1787 gathering was not, as he says, our “first constitutional convention.”
 One must also count the 1754 Albany Congress, which proposed a plan of colonial union; the First Continental Congress, which institutionalized interstate cooperation; the 1780 Hartford Convention, which formally recommended amending the Articles of Confederation; the 1786 Annapolis Convention, which also was called to recommend amendments; and perhaps the Second Continental Congress, which drafted and proposed the Articles.

-Moreover, by that definition, we have had many constitutional conventions since: the many state conventions that ratified the Constitution or one of its amendments, and the 1861 Washington Conference Convention, an assembly of 21 states that proposed a complicated constitutional amendment to avert the Civil War.
+Moreover, by that definition, we have had many constitutional conventions since: the 1814 Hartford Convention, which proposed constitutional amendments; the 1861 Washington Conference Convention, an assembly of 21 states that proposed a complicated constitutional amendment to avert the Civil War; and all the state conventions that ratified the Constitution or one of its amendments.

 Of course it stretches the term to call any of these gatherings “constitutional conventions”—for the same reason it stretches the term to apply it to a convention for proposing amendments.

-Our next issue consists of those gaps in the language of Article V that Mr. Michaelis claims he has found.
+Our next issue consists of those gaps in the language of Article V that Mr. Michaelis warns about.

 If you know the Founding Era record, you know the gaps mostly don’t exist.
 This is because the Framers employed the key terms in Article V in universally accepted ways.
 Everyone knew that a general convention would be a meeting of the states.
 Everyone knew that a “call” did not include authority to dictate the apportionment or selection of commissioners (delegates).
 Everyone knew—and the ratification record amply confirms—that the applying states would control the subject matter and that each state legislature would control its commissioners.
 There was no need to restate the obvious.